Emergency Pediatric Care In La Porte / Baytown, TX

 Labored Breathing

-Rapid or labored breathing, a harsh barking cough, visible chest retractions or any wheezing in a child needs emergency evaluation for asthma, bronchiolitis or pneumonia.
+Rapid or labored breathing, a harsh barking cough, visible chest retractions, or any wheezing in a child needs evaluation in a pediatric emergency room for asthma, bronchiolitis, or pneumonia.

 3